 To be arrested and charged with a crime does not mean you will automatically go to jail or prison.
 You must be convicted of the crime.
 But even when incarceration is a potential penality of the crime you allegedly committed, there are alternatives.
 Probation is one such alternative.
 But getting probation depends on the charges, the facts of the case, and the circumstances as well as how persistent and resourceful your criminal defense attorney can be with their negotiations.
 Probation may be on the table as a disposition in many cases, but it is not for all of them.

 If you are facing criminal charges or a probation violation on those criminal charges in Rhode Island, you do not have to fight the case alone.
 You can be represented by an experienced Rhode Island criminal defense attorney who understands what you are up against and will work with you to obtain the best outcome possible.
-Call The Law Office of David Ellison at 401-230-5520 today, or simply fill out our online submission form to better understand the charges against you and how you can fight them.
+Call Ellison Law LLC at 401-230-5520 today, or simply fill out our online submission form to better understand the charges against you and how you can fight them.